Ghost of Yotei Spider Lily Armor Guide: Appearances, Stats, How to get it

 Cosmetic Appearance Tiers and Dyes

-Spider Lily Armor is obtainable by all players in Ghost of Yotei and features vibrant two-tone colors on medium samurai armor featuring a small bouquet of giant spider lilies on the helmet.
-It also has some great matching weapon kits, the likes of which I haven’t seen for any other armor thus far.
+Spider Lily Armor is obtainable by all players in Ghost of Yotei and features vibrant two-tone colors on medium samurai armor with a small bouquet of giant spider lilies on the helmet.

 The preview images show the Tier I, Tier II and Tier IV.
 Click or tap on the images to enlarge them.